Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

 ## How do I check who's tried to access my SSH port?
 Check your SSH logs from time to time with `journalctl -u ssh`.

-Congratulations!
+## Congratulations!
 You've secured your ssh port from unauthorized access.
+If you have any questions, find me on twitter @ChrisGraff, or at the [Cardano Forum](https://forum.cardano.org/c/english/operators-talk/119).
 Happy mining!